Overview frequency principle/spectral bias in deep learning: Theoretical study of F-Principle

-Note that here we slightly abuse the usage of notation $K^{*}$.
-This continuous form renders an integral equation analyzed in \cite{e2019machine}.

 The convergence analysis of the dynamics in Eq. (\ref{eq:eigenK}) can be done by performing eigen decomposition of $K^{*}$.
 The component in the sub-space of an eigen-vector converges faster with a larger eigen-value.
-For two-layer wide DNNs in NTK regime, one can derive $K^{*}(t)\sim K^{*}(0)$.
-A series of works further show that the eigenvector with a larger eigen-value is lower-frequency, therefore, providing a rigorous proof for the F-Principle in NTK regime for two-layer networks.
+A series of works further show that the eigenvector with a larger eigen-value is lower-frequency, therefore, \black{providing a rigorous proof for low-frequency bias of DNN training process in NTK regime for two-layer networks.}

 Consider a two-layer DNN

 where the vector of all parameters $\vtheta$ is formed of the parameters for each neuron ${(a_{j},\vw_{j}^{\T},b_{j})}^{\T}\in\sR^{d+2}$ for $j\in[m]$.
 At the infinite neuron limit $m\to \infty$, the following linearization around initialization